cmarielorber/Professional-README-Generator/README.md

 * [GitHub Info](#GitHub)

 ## Installation
-Run following command in terminal
+To install packages to generate README, run the following command in your terminal:

 ```
 npm i